-Flanked by the River Mersey with stunning views of Liverpool’s waterfront and bay this gentle walk is a great introduction to the Wirral coast.
+Flanked by the River Mersey with stunning views of Liverpool’s waterfront and bay, this gentle walk is an excellent introduction to the Wirral coast path.

-From the Seacombe terminals basically keep the river on your right and keep walking, it couldn’t be any simpler.
-There’s no need for directions just bimble along the pedestrianised promenade and enjoy the scenery.
+Keep the river on your right from the Seacombe terminals and keep walking.
+It couldn’t be any more straightforward, and there’s no need for directions.
+Just bimble along the pedestrianised promenade and enjoy the scenery.

-Pause to watch fisherman land their catch, admire the skyline and ponder the history of this powerful river.
+Pause to watch fishers land their catch, admire the skyline and ponder the history of this mighty river.

 There’s so much going on the walking is almost immaterial as you engage in a spell of people watching.

-Today, although still used as a port for cargo the river has taken on a whole new meaning.
+Although still used as a port for cargo, the river has taken on a whole new meaning.

 Cruise ships from across the globe, pleasure craft negotiating the swirl, water sports competitions and art installations are commonplace.

-I personally have many memories of walking along this prom as a child, to me this was abroad!
+I have many memories of walking along this prom as a child.
+To me, this was abroad!